aldirahmanhh/backend-intrain/README.md

 ---
 **Important Notes**

 The API endpoints currently documented with the placeholder ```{base}``` point to the local development server ```http://localhost:5000```.
 When the backend has been deployed, the mobile development team should update the domain to the production URL provided by the cloud computing and backend team.
+Every data example shown here is dummy data for illustrative purposes.
+No real user or sensitive information is exposed, and all examples are safe from external access.

 #### Login API